Data-ops-rcxd/CPU-Scheduling-generator/README.md

 # CPU-Scheduling-generator
 just a micro test

-This code generate a numbers of "process" (it can be change), then it use the FCFS scheduling method to create a gant table (is an excel file) with the values of [Burst/arrival/waiting/turnaround] times and a average of waiting and turnaround, also shows the running time of the code.
+This code generate a numbers of "process" (it can be change), then it use the FCFS scheduling method (at the moment) to create a gant table (is an excel file) with the values of [Burst/arrival/waiting/turnaround] times and a average of waiting and turnaround, also shows the running time of the code.

 To use it please install the xlsxwriter module with this code: "pip install XlsxWriter"